-- a.
-The foundations shall maintain financial and accounting records in accordance with generally accepted accounting principles. - b.
+a.
+The foundations shall maintain financial and accounting records in accordance with generally accepted accounting principles.

+Subsection: E. Gifts and Institutional Foundations Published July 2001 b.
 The foundations shall be audited annually by a qualified firm of independent certified public accountants.
 The audit shall be conducted in accordance with generally accepted auditing standards.
-Copies of these audit reports shall be distributed to the presidents of the institutions and the Board.
+Copies of these audit reports shall be distributed to the presidents of the institutions chief executive officers and the Board.